minkhantko-0/meals_app/README.md

 ## State Management

-This project utilizes flutter_riverpod package to manage app wide state and to handle complex features and ensure a smooth user experience.
+This project utilizes flutter_riverpod package to manage application-wide state and to handle complex features and ensure a smooth user experience.
 The specific state management approach used may vary based on the project's requirements and preferences.

 ## Getting Started